 Although the speed in learning a language depends on the learner, it could take about six months to learn speaking, writing and reading in Urdu.

-Urdu is spoken in Pakistan, many parts of India, the Middle East, Nepal, Bangladesh and many other locations worldwide.
+They speak Urdu in Pakistan, many parts of India, the Middle East, Nepal, Bangladesh and many other locations worldwide.
 In India, most of the Urdu speakers live in huge Muslim communities and in cities that used to be the power centers, like Hyderabad, Bhopal, Kashmir, Delhi and Uttar Pradesh.

 Learning the Urdu language allows you to gain access to other languages in the region.
 For one thing, it is closely related to Hindi, so you’ll have a head start in this language if ever you want to pursue it after learning Urdu.

 In terms of the writing system, Urdu uses the Nastaliq script, a modified Persian script that is a type of modified Arabic script.
-This particular script is also used to write Pashto, Persian, Punjabi and Kashmiri.
+They also use this particular script write Pashto, Persian, Punjabi and Kashmiri.
 You do not have that many characters to remember when writing Urdu.
 The language only has 35 scripts while Hindi has 46.

 Outside South Asia

-It’s been said often that the British should learn to speak other languages, which is one of their weak points, considering that the country has international economic concerns.
+It’s been said often that the British should learn to speak other languages.
+It’s actually is one of their weak points because the country has international economic concerns.
 While English the lingua franca in business, other languages are quickly gaining ground.
 With Brexit, the British should also think about learning other European languages.
 Britain used to be a mighty force in parts of Asia, a region of the world that is gaining ground in international trade.
 Many companies in the West are trying to establish offshore bases in the region.

 If you are from any part of the West whose career goal is to be part of a multinational company that has multilingual staff, think of learning Urdu instead of learning German or French.
 It is not undermining the importance of German and French, but it is a fact that the number of students learning these language is going down.

 The new groups of languages students are most interested in are Portuguese, Urdu, Russian and Chinese.
-The UK projects that these four languages would be dominant in the very near future as the countries where these languages are spoken are foreseen to be the new world markets.
+The UK projects that these four languages are set to dominate in the very near future as the countries where these languages are spoken are foreseen to be the new world markets.
 Thus they are encouraging more students to learn any of these languages.
 Other South Asian languages that are gaining interest include Punjabi, Gujarati and Bengali.

 Just imagine.
 Learning Urdu will help you to learn other South Asian languages, which could be a very distinct advantage.
 You can work for a global company, teach or become a translator.
 It would be easier for you to study a host of regional languages, including Sindhi, Pashto, Punjabi, Balochi and Kurdish.